madroxdupe42/peacefulscience.org/content/articles/survey-adam-eve-catholic.md

 Suarez holds that God endowed two human beings, Adam and Eve, with a fully rational soul.
 These were the first rational humans though they may have lived among non-rational biological humans.
 After Adam and Eve sinned, they were deprived of the original holiness and justice which God had afforded.
 At that moment (i.e. the moment of their transgression), through special divine action, God raised all of the non-rational biological humans to the status of fully rational human beings.
 Ever since that moment, the entire human race and all of their offspring were rational and fallen.

 One advantage of this view is that it is compatible with all mainstream science.
 Another advantage of this view is that it avoids the interbreeding in Kemp’s solution which some have found problematic.
-Additionally, Suarez does not think personal modern humans could have lived among non-rational humans.[^15] Though it goes beyond the scope of this essay, I do not find Suarez’s reasons compelling on this point.
-Also, Suarez preserves the existence of an original couple who committed a sin that plunged humanity into a fallen state.
+Additionally, Suarez does not think personal modern humans could have lived among non-rational humans.[^15] Also, Suarez preserves the existence of an original couple who committed a sin that plunged humanity into a fallen state.

 [^15]: Suarez asks, “Would it have been possible for personal modern humans to have met non-personal ones and lived with them?
 I think the answer is no.” ["'Transmission at Generation': Could original sin have happened at the time when Homo sapiens already had a large population size?"](https://apcz.umk.pl/SetF/article/view/SetF.2016.014), _Scientia et Fides_, 2016, Antoine Suarez.
+Though it goes beyond the scope of this essay, I do not find Suarez’s reasons compelling on this point.
+A reply to Suarez on this matter can be found in the forthcoming [episode 201](http://www.classicaltheism.com/episodes/) of the Classical Theism Podcast.

 One disadvantage of this view is that it is exotic; it involves the miracle of raising all biological human beings, scattered wherever they existed at that time, to a new rational life.
 Of course, this does not contradict the divine power, but it is quite the miracle of which we find no trace in Scripture, Tradition, or magisterial teaching.
 Another disadvantage is that the view is _not clearly_ within the bounds of Catholic teaching.
 Why not?